⚕️ Modifier QY - Anesthesiologist Directing One Certified Registered Nurse Anesthetist

 Anesthesia medically directedPayment SplitAnesthesiologist paid 50%, CRNA paid 50% 4

-Anesthesia personally performedFull PaymentAnesthesiologist bills AA for 100% 4
+Anesthesia personally performedFull PaymentAnesthesiologist bills -AA for 100% 4

 Inpatient StatusPart B BillingAnesthesia services billed on CMS-1500/837P 8